Universal Pattern Formation by Oblivious Robots Under Sequential Schedulers: Model and Terminology

 The class of {\em Pattern Formation} problems is quite large, not only because of the different types of geometric patterns that can be formed, many types requiring special ad-hoc techniques for their formation (if at all possible), but also for the scope of the requirements.

-The most general problem in this class is {\tt \Uni\ Pattern Formation} ({\tt UPF}) that requires the robots, executing the same algorithm and starting from any arbitrary initial configuration $C(0)$, to form any arbitrary pattern $\hat{P}$, given as its sole input and no longer move.
+The most general problem in this class is {\tt \Uni\ Pattern Formation} ({\tt UPF}) that requires the robots, executing the same algorithm and starting from any arbitrary initial configuration $C(0)$, to form any arbitrary pattern $\hat{P}$, given as their sole input and to no longer move.
 It is defined by the predicate: